MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/load-dataflow-metadata-into-power-bi-dataset.md

 3. Enter a flow name, and then search for the "When a dataflow refresh completes" connector.
 Select this connector from the list, and then select **Create**.

 4. Customize the connector.
-You need to enter the following information on your dataflow:
+Enter the following information on your dataflow:

     * **Group Type**: Select *Environment* when connecting to Power Apps and *Workspace* when connecting to Power BI.
     * **Group**: Select the Power Apps environment or the Power BI workspace your dataflow is in.